SAP-samples/btp-cap-multitenant-saas/docu/2-basic/7-explore-the-components/README.md

 [<img src="./images/API_Endpoints.png" width="700"/>](./images/API_Endpoints.png?raw=true)

-Besides the default CRUD methods for entity maintenance, also sample actions are provided allowing bulk upload (UPSERT, UPDATE, DELETE & INSERT) for the main application entities.
+Besides the default CRUD methods for entity maintenance, also sample actions are provided allowing bulk upload (UPSERT, DELETE & INSERT) for the main application entities.
 Finally, you can find a great sample of an OData action allowing you to UPSERT Sales Orders using a SAP HANA Stored procedure.

 ## 5. API Service Broker